 - Transfer the cooked chicken to a medium bowl.
 Pour the broth through a fine-mesh strainer into a liquid measuring cup and reserve.
 Return the pot to the stovetop (no need to wash it).

 - Heat the olive oil in the now-empty pot over medium heat.
-Add onion, carrots, and celery.
+Add onion, carrots, and celery, and peas.
 Add salt and pepper to taste, if desired.
 Cover and cook, stirring occasionally, until just tender, about 5 minutes.
 While the vegetables are cooking, shred or chop the chicken into small bite-size pieces.
 Transfer the cooked vegetables to the bowl with the chicken; set aside.

 - Unwrap and unroll pie crusts onto lightly floured surface.
-Glue 2 crusts together using 1 beaten egg.
-Repeat with remaining 2 crusts.
-Cut out 6 pastry toppings by cutting around the edge of an overturned pan.
+Cut out 2-3 pastry toppings by cutting around the edge of an overturned pan.

 Preparing For the Freezer: